satishpatil2k13/Horton_Works-Hadoop-Tutorials/Community/T07_Elasticsearch_Hadoop_Integration.md

 #### In your browser
 You can now connect to the sandbox using your favorite browser at http://127.0.0.0.1:8000.
 You should see this screen : ![Sandbox welcome screen](images/tutorial-07/welcome_screen.png)

-Click on "Got to sandbox", then follow these steps :
+Click on "Go to sandbox", then follow these steps :

 1. In file browser, upload apache.zip (and note the path - for my exemple it will be ```/user/apache```)
 2. Still in file browser, upload elasticsearch-hadoop jar (as for now elasticsearch-hadoop-1.3.0.M1.jar)